MicrosoftDocs/VBA-Docs/api/Excel.PivotCache.RecordCount.md

 ## Example

-This example displays the number of cache records that contain "Kiwi" in the "Products" field.
+This example displays the number of cache records that contain Kiwi in the Products field.

 ```vb
 MsgBox Worksheets(1).PivotTables("Pivot1") _